greggman/webgpu-debug-helper/README.md

 This script makes it easier to debug WebGPU apps.

 note: this script is a work in progress.
-Pass encoder checking is barely implemented.

 You can use it in your own projects via a script OR, you can [use it as an extension](https://github.com/greggman/webgpu-dev-extension).